sami1920/product-feedback-tool/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

+# Product Feedback Tool

+## Features Implemented:

+### User Authentication

+- Implemented user authentication and authorization.
+- Users can register, log in, and log out.
+- Only authenticated users can submit feedback and vote on existing feedback.

+### Feedback Submission

+- Created a user-friendly form for submitting feedback.
+- Feedback includes a title, description, and a category (e.g., bug report, feature request, improvement, etc.).
+- Implemented validation to ensure required fields are filled out.

+### Feedback Listing

+- Displayed feedback items in a paginated list.
+- Each feedback item shows its title, category, vote count, and the user who submitted it.

+### Commenting System

+- Enabled users to leave comments on feedback items.
+- Comments include the user's name, date, and content.

+### Admin Panel

+- Created an admin panel with appropriate authentication.
+- Admins can list & delete users, feedback items, and enable/disable comments.

+### Bonus Features

+- Implemented advanced commenting features:
+  - Allowed users to mention other users in comments using the "@" symbol.

+### User Experience (UX)

+- Ensured the tool is responsive and works well on both desktop and mobile devices.
+- Created an intuitive and user-friendly interface for users to navigate and interact with the tool.

+### Tech Stack Used

+- Laravel for the backend, including the admin panel.
+- Blade templates for the admin panel.
+- React with Vite for the user panel and authentication modules.
+- Used both Blade templates and React to demonstrate versatility and skill sets.

+## Getting Started

+1. Clone this repository.
+2. Install the necessary dependencies for the Laravel and React parts of the project.
+3. Configure your environment variables, including database settings.
+4. Run the database seeder to populate initial data.
+5. Start the Laravel server and the React development server.
+6. Access the application in your web browser.

 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.